afedotov89/infra/infra/templates/webapp/frontend/README.md

 - `npm run build` - Builds the application for production.
 - `npm run start` - Starts the production server.
 - `npm run lint`  - Lints the codebase using ESLint.

-## Additional Notes

-- The project leverages Next.js for efficient server-side rendering and routing.
-- Material UI is used to create a responsive and modern user interface.
-- ESLint is configured with Next.js core web vitals to maintain code quality and consistency.